silexlabs/silex-cms/README.md

 |`urls.css`|Url of the folder containing the CSS files, Silex will use this to generate links to the CSS files.|`css`|
 |`urls.assets`|Url of the folder containing the assets files, Silex will use this to generate links to the assets files.|`assets`|

-## Development
+## Dev notes

-Notes about states

-Read only states

-* Not visible in the properties panel
-* Visible in completion of expressions

 Hidden states

 * States with hidden property set to true
 * Not rendered in the HTML page as liquid
-* Read only

-public and private states
+* Not visible in the properties panel
+* Visible in completion of expressions

-* Public = states which you get with getState(id, true)
+Public states

+* In the UI they are represented by a list in the properties panel "states" section
+* In the HTML page they are rendered as "assign" liquid blocks before the element
-* Private = states which you get with getState(id, false)
+* You get these states with getState(id, true)
+* They are typically properties custom states the user need to create expressions, e.g. to use in the append filter

-* Private states are read only
+Private states

+* In the UI they are represented in the properties panel as element's properties
-* Private states are not rendered in the HTML page as liquid
+* In the HTML page they are rendered as liquid blocks in place of the element, for loops, echo, if, etc.
+* You get these states with getState(id, false)
+* They are typically properties of the element, like "innerHTML", "src", "href", etc.

+## Development

 Clone the repository